abk999-cmyk/lawn-measurer/README.md

 ### Image Fetching

-Uses a custom tile stitching approach:
+Uses Google Maps Static API:
-1. Calculate bounding box from polygon
+1. Calculate center point and bounds from polygon
-2. Determine required tiles at zoom 18 (XYZ tile scheme)
+2. Fetch high-resolution satellite imagery (up to 1280x1280 at scale=2)
-3. Download 256x256 tiles from ESRI (with caching)
+3. Calculate geographic bounds using Web Mercator projection
-4. Stitch into single georeferenced image
+4. Cache images for performance (optional)
-5. Crop to exact bounding box
+5. Convert to RGB and save for analysis

 ### Vegetation Detection